 Celebrities are often engaged to serve as brand ambassadors for a company.
 Common examples of celebrities engaged as brand ambassadors include singers, actors, athletes, socialites, or philanthropists.

 Larger businesses often can engage A-list celebrities as brand ambassadors.
 For instance, Rolex, the famous Swiss luxury watch brand, famously engaged Roger Federer as their brand ambassador.

-Other smaller-scale influencers, called ‘micro-influencers, are also commonly engaged.
-Micro-influencers often have a well-defined following in a particular niche market which the brand wants to penetrate.
+Other smaller-scale influencers, called ‘micro-influencers, are also commonly engaging.
+Micro-influencers often have a well-defined following in a particular niche market that the brand wants to penetrate.

 Engaging college students as ambassadors is usually done by professional service organisations such as law and accounting firms.
 These types of organisations are known to engage college students as ambassadors as a way of raising awareness amongst their cohort about the firm and their work.
 This is done to get students interested in the firm and their graduate recruitment opportunities.